intelsdi-x/swan/scripts/jupyter/README.md

 p.sensitivity_table(show_throughput=False)
 ```

-Where `slo` is the target latency in micro seconds and `show_throughput` is optional parameter and consist work make by aggressor.
+Where `slo` is the target latency in micro seconds and `show_throughput` is optional parameter and consists of work make by aggressor.

 This should render a table similar to the one below:

 ![sensitivity profile](docs/sensitivity_profile.png)

-Below there are showed some missing data that can happen if you will try build sensivity profile in case of missing data in Cassandra.
+Below some missing data is shown.
+It can happen, if you will try build sensivity profile in case of missing data in Cassandra.
 In this case field in the table is marked as grey with `N/A`

 ```python